NITDgpOS/MemeFinder/README.md

 ### Standardization
 * The memes collected are put in `raw` folder and the script `standard.py` is run
-* Each file name is extracted and stored in a text file next to the new hex based filename generated fot the image
+* Each file name is extracted and stored in a text file next to the new hex based filename generated for the image
 * The standardized images are stored in the `processed` folder

 ### Query Extraction